c64lib/gradle-retro-assembler-plugin/README.md

 This is a plugin for [Gradle build tool](https://gradle.org/) that adds capability of building Assembly projects for MOS 65xx family of microprocessors.

-Currently, the plugin supports [Kick Assembler](http://theweb.dk/KickAssembler/Main.html#frontpage) as the only dialect.
+Currently, the plugin supports [Kick Assembler](http://theweb.dk/KickAssembler/Main.html#frontpage) as the only ASM dialect.

+## Highlights

+Current version is 1.1.0.
-Version 1.1.0 brings support of [Charpad](https://subchristsoftware.itch.io/charpad-free-edition) export of CTM files (v5 is the only supported version).
+It brings support of [Charpad](https://subchristsoftware.itch.io/charpad-free-edition) export of CTM files (v5 is the only supported version as for now).

 ## User's Manual